TRIQS/nda/doc/ex1.md

 }
 ```

-@subsection ex1_p1 Creating and initializing an array
+@section ex1_p1 Creating and initializing an array

 In its simplest form, an nda::array has 2 template parameters